-A former slave-turned-stationmaster in Syracuse, New York, even referred to himself in writing as the city’s “keeper of the Underground Railroad depot.”
+A former enslaved man-turned-stationmaster in Syracuse, New York, even referred to himself in writing as the city’s “keeper of the Underground Railroad depot.”

 Meanwhile, so-called “stockholders” raised money for the Underground Railroad, funding anti-slavery societies that provided ex-slaves with food, clothing, money, lodging and job-placement services.

-At times, abolitionists would simply buy a slave’s freedom, as they did with Sojourner Truth.
+At times, abolitionists would simply buy an enslaved person's freedom, as they did with Sojourner Truth.
 They also used the courts, suing, for example, to secure the release of Truth’s five-year-old son.
 Additionally, they fought to change public opinion, financing speeches by Truth and myriad other ex-slaves to bring the atrocities of bondage to light.

-When all else failed, Underground Railroad participants would occasionally form large groups to forcibly liberate fugitive slaves from captivity and intimidate slave catchers into returning home empty-handed.
+When all else failed, Underground Railroad participants would occasionally form large groups to forcibly liberate fugitive enslaved people from captivity and intimidate slave catchers into returning home empty-handed.
 Perhaps not surprisingly, John Brown was among those who favored brute force.

-Prior to his failed slave revolt in Harpers Ferry, Brown led a group of armed abolitionists into Missouri, where they rescued 11 slaves and killed a slave owner.
+Prior to his failed revolt in Harpers Ferry, Brown led a group of armed abolitionists into Missouri, where they rescued 11 enslaved people and killed an enslaver.
 Hotly pursued by pro-slavery forces, Brown then took the fugitives on a 1,500-mile journey through several states, finally depositing them safely in Canada.